 Kakadu also offers ranger-led cultural activities and evening presentations.
 There’s plenty to get involved in throughout the park to learn about the traditional owners of this land.
 Kakadu has incredibly dramatic seasons: it doesn’t rain at all for half of the year, and then storms and rains heavily for the other half.
 Furthermore, it has a year round average temperature of 33 degrees.
 A society that managed to live in these conditions for so long is one well worth learning about.

 How to get there: Kakadu is about three hours form Darwin, the Northern Territory’s capital.
 It’s a huge national park – you’ll want at least three days to see all that it has to offer.
 It is a great addition to an Adelaide to Darwin road trip.
+If you don’t have a car, you can see the national park on a Kakadu tour from Darwin.

 Sydney Cultural Cruise